Connect with us

 In elections with big turnouts, especially presidential elections, the central district is often a Democratic stronghold.

-This November, it is a safe assumption that Vice President Kamala Harris will lose the of Mississippi but will do as well if not better than Biden did in the central district.
+This November, it is a safe assumption that Vice President Kamala Harris will lose the state of Mississippi but will do as well if not better than Biden did in the central district.

 And if Harris does have a strong showing in the 22-county central district, that should bode well for Supreme Court Justice Jim Kitchens, who currently is campaigning for a third term on the state’s highest court representing the aforementioned district.